Liam Marshall Creative customer privacy notice

 To make a data protection rights request, please contact us using the contact details at the top of this privacy notice.

-Our lawful bases for collecting or using personal information to provide and improve products and services for clients are:
+Our lawful bases for collecting or using personal information to provide services and goods are:

 Consent - we have permission from you after we gave you all the relevant information.
 All of your data protection rights may apply, except the right to object.
 To be clear, you do have the right to withdraw your consent at any time.